 If you miss cold cuts or hot deli sandwiches as a vegetarian, make the refrigerator section of your health food store your first stop in your quest for vegetarian meat substitutes.
-Tofurky deli slices are made from smoked wheat gluten and come several varieties.
-Even my meat-eating friends love Tofurky vegetarian deli slices.
-My favorite is the Philly cheesesteak flavor, but they're all good.
+Tofurky vegetarian deli slices are made from smoked wheat gluten and come several varieties.
+Even our meat-eating friends love Tofurky vegetarian deli slices.
+Our favorite is the Philly cheesesteak flavor, but they're all good.
 For Thanksgiving, try the cranberry flavored Tofurky deli slices, smothered in gravy and plated with stuffing and mashed potatoes.

 02 of 07